Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service/README.md

 func azure functionapp publish <<FunctionAppName>>
 ```

 You can then test your function using Postman again, but using the URL of your deployed function on Azure.
-(Use the Azure Portal to get the URLs of your deployed functions)[https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#test-the-function].
+[Use the Azure Portal to get the URLs of your deployed functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#test-the-function).

 ## 5. Integrate into Squire Bot